-In many-body quantum mechanics, the action is written in terms of an expectation value of an operator-valued functional: \be \ee which is in quantum mechanical correspondence to the classical Lagrangian action.
+In many-body quantum mechanics, the action is written in terms of an expectation value of an operator-valued functional: \begin{widetext} \be \ee \end{widetext} which is in quantum mechanical correspondence to the classical Lagrangian action.
 Here, $V_{\rm trap}(\vec{x},t)$ is the (in general time-dependent) scalar trap potential confining the atoms, $V (\vec{x}_{\alpha}, \vec{x}_{\beta})$ is the two-body interaction potential, and $m$ the mass of bosons.
 This is a real-valued functional of the many-body state $| \Phi \rangle$ \cite{Kull}.
 Sometimes the action is simply expressed as $S = \int \mathrm{d} t ~ \langle \Phi | \hat{H} - i \partial_t | \Phi \rangle$.
 Variationally changing the state $| \Phi \rangle$ and the temporal change of the state $\partial_t | \Phi \rangle$, we find the evolution of the state around the stationary action point.

-But here a problem occurs.
-When the form of the state is restricted or truncated for computational reasons in the sense that the state resides in a sub-Hilbert space, it is questionable whether the equation of motion obtained in the sub-Hilbert space leads to an evolution most similarily to the exact one obtained with the unlimited full Hilbert space.
-Even though the equation of motion obtained variationally with a non-truncated state can give the correct many-body Schr\"odinger equation, we cannot rely on the correctness of the equation in case the state is truncated.
-The path of stationary action with limitations imposed on the path can in principle deviate far from the one obtained without any constraints on the path.
+However, when the form of the state is restricted or truncated for computational reasons in the sense that the state resides in a sub-Hilbert space, it is questionable whether the equation of motion obtained in the sub-Hilbert space leads to an evolution most similarly to the exact one obtained with the unlimited full Hilbert space.
+Even though the equation of motion obtained variationally with a non-truncated state can give the correct many-body Schr\"odinger equation, we cannot rely on the correctness of the equation when the state is truncated.
+For example, the path of stationary action with limitations imposed on the path can in principle deviate far from the one obtained without any constraints on the path.